respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 Session objects in Linera are inspired by resources in the Move language <a href='#References9'>[9]</a>.
 Staticallytyped resources in Move have been proposed to help with composability <a href='#References25'>[25]</a>.
 In Linera, resource-like composability is achieved using session handles and runtime checks.
 For instance, to send tokens, a Linera contract will be able to transfer ownership of a temporary session containing the tokens.

 In general, building a large community of developers is a major factor in the adoption of blockchain infrastructures.
 Because the Wasm ecosystem is continuously improving its multi-language tooling <a href='#References4'>[4]</a>, it offers the long-term possibility for Linera to serve several developer communities.
-See Section 4 for a more detailed discussion of the programming model of Linera.
+See Section <a href='#Section4'>4</a> for a more detailed discussion of the programming model of Linera.

 #### 1.5.3 Robust decentralization for elastic validators